rosco-y/Shop-UI---Intro-and-Setup/README.md

 ---
 5/22/2019

-Part2of9 repeats some work done in Part1of9.
+Branch "Part2of9" repeats some work done in "Part1of9".
 I was using the wrong screen reference scale for the Canvas, which made everything a little wonky.

 ---